8 interesting facts you didn't know about daffodils

 7. It is bad luck to give someone a single daffodil

-8. Daffodils are the flower which symbolises a 10th wedding anniversary
+8. Daffodils symbolise the 10th wedding anniversary

-daffodils tea towel being held up in the sunshine
+Daffodils tea towel being held up in the sunshine

-Read more about daffodils, and learn about the differences between the daffodils bought in the shops and the wild daffodils found growing in nature
+Read more about daffodils, and learn about the differences between the daffodils bought in the shops and the wild daffodils found growing in nature.

 You can unsubscribe at any time